A/B testing 101: A quick-start guide to conversion rate optimization (CRO)

 - Test new ideas that could significantly grow your business.
 Do this next.

-- For split-tests using multivariate testing software, use the software’s built-in statistical significance calculator.
+- For tests using multivariate testing software, use the software’s built-in statistical significance calculator.

-The tools we just mentioned tell you whether your results are significant—or whether you don’t have enough data yet and your results are due just to chance.
+The tools we just mentioned tell you whether your results are significant—or whether you don’t have enough data yet and your results are merely due to chance.

-26. The best place to start is to identify the weak links in your marketing funnel.
-Sketch out a brief overview of your marketing funnel, from advertising all the way through to closing the sale.
+- The best place to start is to identify the weak links in your marketing funnel.
+Sketch out a brief overview of your marketing funnel, from advertising through to closing the sale.
 This will include the following:

 - Your advertising